AlibabaCloudDocs/hologram/intl.en-US/Monitoring And Alerting/Management of connections and queries.md

 ## Query slow query logs

 In Hologres V0.10 and later, you can query slow query logs.
-For more information, see [t2069482.md\#]().
+For more information, see [Query and analyze slow query logs \(beta\)](/intl.en-US/Monitoring And Alerting/Query and analyze slow query logs (beta).md).